uptonking/note4yaoo/lib-db-model-eav-blog.md

 - I have built my own similar reactive in-memory triple store with typescripts type safety, but then I realized I still need transactions which are a bit of a pain, because transactions are bundling the otherwise separete triplets, so the atomic, independent logic of triplets and related effects breaks a bit.
 (I am sure it's solvable.)
   - The example code uses a `transact` function.
 But it really depends on what you mean by “transaction”.
-  - 👉🏻 We don’t use a triple store at Notion, but we do use an abstraction that ensures a collection of operations either all succeed or all fail.
+  - 👉🏻 **We don’t use a triple store at Notion, but we do use an abstraction that ensures a collection of operations either all succeed or all fail**.
   - We don’t support “interactive” transaction, where you can read, modify, write as an atomic group.
   - This just isn’t desirable in a multiplayer or offline system - in cases we need that kind of consistency we use a normal HTTP API which is online-only.
 - As jitl points out, in multiplayer settings, what you need is some way to commit a series of transactions all-together or not at all.
 We support this.